 The central ~ 100 kpc region is the most well constrained area in our reconstructions.
-It contains ~25 multiple images.
-The luminosity distribution of that region in Johnson B-filter is shown in Figure 6a.
-Figure 6b shows the stellar mass distribution obtained for this region of the cluster in a pixel-by-pixel manner using FAST++.4 The BCG and nearby major bright galaxies (G1-G4) in this region are marked in these figures for easier identification.
+It contains ~ 25 multiple images.
+The luminosity distribution of that region in the Johnson B-filter is shown in Fig. 6a.
+Fig. 6b shows the stellar mass distribution obtained for this region of the cluster in a pixel-by-pixel manner using FAST++.4 The BCG and nearby major bright galaxies (G1-G4) in this region are marked in these figures for easier identification.
 All these galaxies are ellipticals in nature, with the only exception of G3, which is a spiral.

-Since the angular size of the smallest Plummer in our GRALE reconstructions is about ~ 0.66 arcsec (2 kpc), i.e., larger than the angular resolution of the stellar mass and light maps, in order to do a fair comparison between the two we needed to smooth the stellar mass and light distribution.
+Since the angular size of the smallest Plummer in our GRALE reconstructions is about ~ 0.66 arcsec (2 kpc), i.e. larger than the angular resolution of the stellar mass and light maps, in order to do a fair comparison between the two, we needed to smooth the stellar mass and light distribution.
 We used a Gaussian filter on the stellar mass and luminosity maps with an FWHM of 1.3 arcsec.

-The comparison of the stellar mass distribution to the reconstructed lensing mass distribution is shown in Figure 7, and the comparison of the luminosity distribution to the reconstructed lensing mass distribution is shown in Figure 8.
-Figure 9 shows a cross-sectional profile of the total and stellar mass, as well as stellar light, along the dashed line in Figures 7 and 8.
-The fact that this region is well constrained by lensed images provides confidence to the reality of the mass structures.
-In this region we found three lensing mass peaks, M0, M1, M2, all of which are accompanied by stellar counterparts, BCG, G1+G2, G4, respectively.
+The comparison of the stellar mass distribution to the reconstructed lensing mass distribution is shown in Fig. 7, and the comparison of the luminosity distribution to the reconstructed lensing mass distribution is shown in Fig. 8.
+Fig. 9 shows a cross-sectional profile of the total and stellar mass, as well as stellar light, along the dashed line in Figs 7 and 8.
+The fact that this region is well constrained by lensed images provides confidence in the reality of the mass structures.
+In this region, we found three lensing mass peaks, M0, M1, M2, all of which are accompanied by stellar counterparts, BCG, G1 + G2, G4, respectively.
 Galaxies G1 and G2 are 3.7 arcsec apart, making it hard for GRALE to resolve.

 The mass clump associated with the BCG is diffuse, similar to its light distribution.
 There is a slight offset between the BCG and the nearest reconstructed mass peak, M0.
-The offset is not statistically significant for these high resolution reconstructions, but are somewhat significant for lower resolution ones; see Appendix A. For both sets of reconstructions, our offsets are not at all unusual given those seen between X-ray and velocity centers of lower redshift galaxy clusters (Lauer et al. 2014).
+The offset is not statistically significant for these high-resolution reconstructions, but is somewhat significant for lower resolution ones; see Appendix A. For both sets of reconstructions, our offsets are not at all unusual given those seen between X-ray and velocity centres of lower redshift galaxy clusters (Lauer et al. 2014).

 Our lensing reconstructions show a mass peak M3, which is not accompanied by any light peaks.
-Between M1 and M3, there is a mass dip, M5, which is ~ 15 kpc wide.
+Between M1 and M3, there is a mass dip, M5, which is \sim 15 kpc wide.

-Figure 9 shows the cross-sectional profiles of both the reconstructed peak M3 along with the uncertainties in the reconstructed mass at 68% CL as calculated from the 40 different GRALE runs.
-As seen from the plot the light-unaccompanied mass peak M3 has very low uncertainty values for the reconstructed mass, which is an indicator that all 40 GRALE runs have reproduced this peak consistently.
+Fig. 9 shows the cross-sectional profiles of both the reconstructed peak M3 along with the uncertainties in the reconstructed mass at 68 per cent CL, as calculated from the 40 different GRALE runs.
+As seen from the plot, the light-unaccompanied mass peak M3 has very low uncertainty values for the reconstructed mass, which is an indicator

-4 We did not mask any high-z pixels containing the strongly lensed images, which look like small faded spots in Figure 6b.
-Since they are small and faint, and we are using Gaussian smoothing on the stellar mass distribution (as will be explained later in this section) their contributions are negligible.
+4We did not mask any high-z pixels containing the strongly lensed images, which look like small faded spots in Fig. 6b.
+Since they are small and faint and we are using Gaussian smoothing on the stellar mass distribution (as will be explained later in this section), their contributions are negligible.